ansys/pyadditive/doc/source/getting_started/index.rst

 Installing PyAdditive in developer mode allows you to modify the source code and enhance it.

-Before contributing to the project, please refer to the `Contributing <https://dev.docs.pyansys.com/how-to/contributing.html>`_ topic in the *PyAnsys Developer's Guide*.
-You will need to follow these steps:
+Before contributing to the project, please refer to the `Contributing <https://dev.docs.pyansys.com/how-to/contributing.html>`_ topic in the *PyAnsys Developer's Guide*, then, follow these steps:

 #.
 Clone this repository: